Ground Segment Functions

 The key functions of the Ground Segment are as follows:

 creates Level 1b and Level 2+ products from L0 data provided by MM.
 Product Generation operates on a continuous basis, meeting latency and availability requirements.
 PG also creates the GRB data set for transmission to GOES-West and GOES-East for rebroadcast to the NOAA Satellite Operations Facility (NSOF) for the generation of the L2+ data products.

-distributes the GOES-R Level 1b, and Level 2+ products created by the PG function through a variety of means.
-Users of GOES-R data, including NOAA weather forecasters, research scientists and the general public will have different means of accessing GOES-R data.
+distributes the GOES-R series Level 1b, and Level 2+ products created by the PG function through a variety of means.
+Users of GOES-R data, including NOAA weather forecasters, research scientists and the general public will have different means of accessing data.
 PD sends data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) for immediate use by the NWS forecast offices and to PDA for distribution to and search and retrieval by users.
 Additional information regarding GOES-R series data access